yekesit/cs600-project/README.md

     After get all common Urls for every keyword, the Urls will be sorted by the number of appearance times of all keywords in every website.
 # Boundary
-  The limit number of keywords are 10.
+  1.The limit number of keywords are 10.
 Like, if we search "This is a project for search engine implemented by Trie tree #".
-Then
+Then words after string "Trie" will be ignored.
+  2.The keywords with special character will be only handled the part before the character.
+Like, if the keyword is "good.good", the engine will only handle the first "good" and ignored the second "good".